lucadibaa/hotel-web-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# General

+- Elegant Waikiki hotel rooms & suites only at The Royal Hawaiian.
+- A classic and unforgettable epicurean experience awaits you.
+- Our resort presents itself as an oasis of tranquility.
+- THE ROYAL HAWAIIAN, A LUXURY COLLECTION RESORT WILL KEEP YOU ENTERTAINED & IMMERSED IN A CULTURAL ADVENTURE THROUGHOUT YOUR STAY.

+# SPA

+- Luxurious spa treatments in a serene tropical garden setting.